renyouseph/ipcounter/README.md

 ## Features:
 * Verifying the access.log and count each IP hits.
-* It displays largest hits from IP's as per our limit set and It's location.
+* It displays largest hits from IP's as per our limit set and IP location.

 ## Usage: